SilverMonkeyGmbH/v61_docs/Manual/Extensions/ConfigMgr/index.rst

 AssignmentCreate
 ==============================

-Create an application assignment for users or computers
+Creates an application assignment for users or computers

 Example: